futoin/core-js-ri-asyncsteps/README.md

 external framework from the top most error handler (for errors) and last step (for success).

 To minimize cost of closure creation on repetitive execution, a special feature of "model" step is available: model step is created as usual, but must never get executed.
-It possible to copy steps and state variables using AsyncSteps#copyFrom() to a newly created object.
+It is possible to copy steps and state variables using AsyncSteps#copyFrom() to a newly created AsyncSteps object.

-There is also a family of async loop functions for unconditional iteration, iteration over data or iteration with limit.
+There is also a family of async loop functions for unconditional iteration, iteration over data or iteration with count limit.

 # Installation for Node.js